- Monthly Theme: Genre Classics

-Kristine: I don’t know if it will stick with me… and I found the satire a bit too broad and easy.
+Kristine: I liked this movie a lot, but I don’t know if it will stick with me… I found the satire a bit too broad and easy.
 But it was smart and enjoyable, and had more pathos then I was expecting.
-Your rating?

 The Girl’s Rating: Batshit insanity… I loved it!